 Youn Yuh-jung, the first South Korean to win an Oscar, earned best supporting actress for her part in Minari, a touching Korean immigrant story, at last year’s Academy Awards.

 President Moon Jae-in praised O and the drama’s cast and crew, noting that despite its dark portrayal of society, Squid Game provided humanity hope.

 Squid Game, a dystopian drama in which cash-strapped participants compete to win 45.6 billion won ($38.1 million) by playing childhood games with terrible repercussions, became a worldwide sensation and Netflix’s biggest original series premiere.

 In the nine-part series, O pretended to be a feeble, innocent old man before revealing his actual identity as the games’ sinister mastermind.

 In South Korea, the dystopian drama has sparked a slew of real-world recreations and social media memes, including his use of the phrase “kkanbu,” which roughly translates as “friend,” boosting his celebrity as a hippy “kkanbu grandfather.”

-O, who was born in 1944 in what is now the North Korean border town of Kampung, is widely considered as one of South Korea’s best stage actors, having appeared in over 200 shows since 1963 and earning numerous honors.
+O, who was born in 1944 in what is now the North Korean border town of Kampung, His age is 78 years as of 2022.
+He is widely considered one of South Korea’s best stage actors, having appeared in over 200 shows since 1963 and earning numerous honors.